Kitchen Cabinet Painting Services

 Professional Cabinet Painting

-- Customization is easy: When you paint your cabinets, you can choose any color you like.
+When you paint your cabinets, you can choose any color of paint.
 This allows you to customize your kitchen’s look and make it your own.
-You can choose a color that complements your kitchen’s countertops, backsplash, and other design elements.
+And best of all repainting your kitchen cabinets is done in about five days.

 Our Kitchen Cabinet Painting Process

-If you’re choosing new pulls, we recommend using one with the same “footprint” as your old hardware – this way, we can use the same screw holes for the new hardware.
+If you’re choosing new pulls or handles, we recommend using one with the same “footprint” as your old hardware – this way, we can use the same screw holes for the new hardware.

 This means if your previous pulls had screw holes that were 3 1/4″ apart, your new pulls ideally will have the same distance between screws.
 This way, we are not puttying the old holes and drilling new ones (puttying old holes could lead to the putty “sinking in” in future as it expands and contracts, making the cabinet look dimpled.)